Anger and outrage spills onto Minneapolis streets after ICE officer's fatal shooting of Renee Good

 The federal agent who fatally shot Good is an Iraq War veteran who has served for almost two decades in the Border Patrol and U.S. Immigration and Customs Enforcement, according to records obtained by The Associated Press.

-Noem hasn't publicly named him, but a Homeland Security spokesperson said her description of his injuries last summer refers to an incident in Bloomington, Minnesota, in which court documents identify him as Jonathan Ross.
+Noem has not publicly named him, but a Homeland Security spokesperson said her description of his injuries last summer refers to an incident in Bloomington, Minnesota, in which court documents identify him as Jonathan Ross.

-Ross got his arm stuck in the window of a vehicle of a driver who was fleeing arrest on an immigration violation, and was dragged roughly 100 yards (91 meters) before he was knocked free, records show.
+Ross got his arm stuck in the window of a vehicle of a driver who was fleeing arrest on an immigration violation.
+He was dragged roughly 100 yards (90 meters) before he was knocked free, records show.

-He fired his Taser, but the prongs didn't incapacitate the driver, according to prosecutors.
-Ross was transported to a hospital, where he received dozens of stitches.
+He fired his Taser, but the prongs did not incapacitate the driver, according to prosecutors.
+Ross was transported to a hospital.

 A jury found the driver guilty of assaulting a federal officer with a dangerous weapon.

-DHS assistant secretary Tricia McLaughlin also didn't confirm his identity but said the officer involved in the shooting had worked more than 10 years as a deportation officer and had been selected for ICE's special response team, which includes a 30-hour tryout and additional training.
+DHS assistant secretary Tricia McLaughlin also did not confirm his identity but said the officer involved in the shooting was selected for ICE's special response team, which includes a 30-hour tryout and additional training.